piranha/gostatic/README.md

 - `exec <cmd> [<arg1> <arg2> ....]` - exec a command with (optional) arguments.

 - `exectext <cmd> [<arg1> <arg2> ....] <text>` - exec a command with (optional)
-  arguments and `text` bound to command's stdin.
+  arguments and last argument (presumably some text) bound to command's stdin.
+If you need to do something hard, use it like `{{ exectext "sh" "-c" "pipe | line" .Content }}`.

 - `excerpt <text> <maxWordCount>` - Gets an excerpt from the given text, to a maximum of `maxWordCount` words.
 When the text is shortened, it will produce